c4cyberist/v2ray-vmess-websocket-cdn/README.md

 - Register your domain in the CDN provider panel
 - Create a subdomain (A record) in the DNS management section and assign the server IP to it
 - Activate CDN on the subdomain to send traffic to port 443 with the https protocol
-- Activate free SSL for your domain
+- Activate SSL for your domain
+- Force CDN edges to connect over https to your server

 ## Client Configuration
 Different clients for different platforms already exist for you and your users to use.